-Outsourced Quality & Regulatory Leadership: Right-Sizing Need and Cost
+Outsourced Quality & Regulatory Agencies: Right-Sizing Need and Cost

 Right-Sizing Need and Cost

 Small or emerging life science organizations often put off hiring Quality and Regulatory executives, exposing the company to risk or worse.
 Other organizations add full time leaders before they have full time needs, resulting in over-spending.
-This article suggests another model: variable outsourcing of Quality and Regulatory leadership to best match needs and spending.
+This article suggests another model: outsourced Quality and Regulatory agencies to best match needs and variable spending.

-Our regulatory agencies examples start with a fortune 500 company was planning new product development using a disruptive technology.
+Our regulatory agencies examples start with a fortune 500 company planning for a new product development using a disruptive technology.
 Recognizing that risk insulation and speed to market would be critical for early adoption and success, they decided to create a new subsidiary to develop and launch the product.

 The seasoned QA and RA management elected to stay with the fortune 500 enterprise instead of joining the subsidiary, whereas some of the early and midcareerists were attracted to the start-up venture.
 The subsidiary realized they had staff to implement but lacked QA / RA leadership and deep expertise.

 Another early stage company approached our firm because the owners were not familiar with the regulations surrounding their medical device.
-The savvy team had a business plan in place, a solid IP platform and a distribution plan, but they lacked a regulatory pathway.
+The client had a business plan, solid IP platform and a distribution plan, but they lacked a regulatory pathway.
 This is where the top pharmaceutical consulting firms can provide regulatory support.

 The product has since launched and is a commercial success.
-As the company continues to grow and scale, we continue our ongoing support as their outsourced QA / RA manager, working hand-in-hand to augment their capabilities.
+As the company continues to scale, we continue working to augment their capabilities.
 The true benefit of this regulatory compliance project was on-demand expertise while keeping the client’s technical regulation expenses manageable.